kaidesu/kaidesu.com/content/projects.md

 [**Proton**](https://github.com/proton-ui/proton)
 An elegant collection of renderless Vue.js UI components.
 I really like the approach of renderless components used for UI and UX.
 Proton provided the API, leaving you to roll your own styles or make use of utility-first CSS frameworks, such as Tailwind, to fit your project and needs.

+**Hermes**
+A closed-source internal ticketing system built for efelle creative.
+We very briefly used it to track internal support requests; from server provision requests to restocking coffee in the kitchen.
+This was replaced by GitHub and their issue board feature.

 [RiveScript PHP Interpreter](https://github.com/axiom-labs/rivescript-php)
 A RiveScript interpreter for PHP.
 I never finished this one - but got it to the point to support the basics of the scripting language.
 RiveScript is a simple scripting language to create the "brain" of chatbots.
 It can be used to craete some cleaverly designed scripts to cover a lot of use cases.
 I thought it would be great for server bots — [blog post](/2018/01/rivescript-development-log-part-1)

 [Codex](https://github.com/codex-project/codex)
 An easy to use file-based documentation platform using Laravel.
 Content is stored in markdown files with a clean theme to instantly get up and running with beautiful documentation.
 One of the key features was its "drivers".
 Codex supported two out of the box; `local` and `git`.
 Local read from a `local` directory on your server, while `git` dynamically cloned and kept documentation up to date stored within a Git repository.
 I turned this project over to Robin Radic to continue development in 2016.

-**Hermes**
-A closed-source internal ticketing system built for efelle creative.
-We very briefly used it to track internal support requests; from server provision requests to restocking coffee in the kitchen.
-This was replaced by GitHub and their issue board feature.
+**Hanzai**
+A very simple map overlay that interfaced with the Seattle Police Department Police Report Incident API.
+Built to explore API and at the time, to learn the FuelPHP framework before I made the hop over to Laravel — [blog post](/2013/11/project-hanzai)

+## Unfinished
+These projects I started but never finished for one reason or another.
+I may one day finish them, then again, maybe I won't 🤔

+**Aya**
+A recipe and meal planning application.
+Use to collect your go-to recipes for home-cooking, plan your weekly meals, and generate shopping lists of items needed.

+**Kaizen**
+A personal virtual assistant with a simple text interface and text-to-speech/speech-to-text capabilities for more natural human-computer interactions.
+Open source variant of Google Home/Alexa/Siri hosted on a Raspberry Pi.
+The idea was to make this modular, to host productivity tools to keep track of notes, contacts, your music library, etc. through one interface.